Sunfield Historical Society Welch Museum

 Homer Downing - back row left - Mamie Williams middle row right.

-THE COMMENCEMENT EXERCISES
+COMMENCEMENT EXERCISES

 The salutatory was given by Miss Ethel Sayer who had no difficulty in showing that success depends on action in the responsibilities of life.